Build5Nines/terraform-http-myip/README.md

 # Build5Nines MyIP Terraform Module (Retrieve Local IP for PC running Terraform)

 Stop hard-coding IP addresses in your firewall rules and security groups.
-This Terraform module automatically detects the **public IPv4 address** of the machine running Terraform, so you can dynamically lock down access to only your current location — no manual lookups, no stale addresses.
+This Terraform module automatically detects the **public IP address** of the machine running Terraform, so you can dynamically lock down access to only your current location — no manual lookups, no stale addresses.

 What you get:

+- **Returns IPv4 IP Address by Default:** The default usage of the module returns the IPv4 IP Address, but is configurable for IPv6 if necessary.
 - **Zero manual steps:** No more visiting "what is my IP" websites — the module does it for you.
 - **Always current:** Every `terraform apply` picks up your latest public IP, keeping firewall rules in sync with where you actually are.
 - **Works everywhere:** Use with Azure NSGs, AWS Security Groups, GCP firewall rules, or any resource that accepts a CIDR block.